This pair of coastal themed end tables are fun and pretty darn easy to create!

 The gray top section got more coats of paint,

 You can see how I carefully feathered the edge out onto where the blue waves were going to be so that I didn’t wind up with a bump of an edge of the gray.
-It is important to bring the gray beyond the blue border so that you have plenty of painting grace when you’re painting the blue waves… that way, you won’t need to carefully match the edge, you will create your new edge on top of, instead of next to, the gray.
+It was important to bring the gray beyond the blue border so there was plenty of painting grace when painting the blue waves… that way, I didn’t need to carefully match the edge.
+The finished edge will be on top of the paint, instead of next to the gray.

 Once that gray was all done, and totally dry, (and you can see how I brought the gray down over the edge of the table top as well, for a bit more painting grace for when I paint the edge contrasting color)